-Your plan has a guaranteed minimum payment period that runs until your plan end date.
-This ensures that your income payments will be made until your plan ends, even if you die before that date.
+Your plan has a guaranteed minimum payment period that runs until your maturity date.
+This ensures that your income payments will be made until your maturity date, even if you die before that date.

 The person we pay in the event of your death is known as your beneficiary.
 You can nominate a beneficiary to let us know who you would like to receive any money due.
 You can change your nominated beneficiary at any time.